Sweet Spot: improving breeder herd performance through optimal pasture utilisation

 The role of soil phosphorus

-Soil phosphorus availability was also examined, given its recognised role in supporting fertility and performance in northern beef systems (Quiglely et al., 2015).
+Soil phosphorus availability was also examined, given its recognised role in supporting fertility and performance in northern beef systems (Quigley et al., 2015).
 Although no significant effect was detected in this study, there was a trend toward improved efficiency at higher soil phosphorus levels.
 However, this analysis relied on mapped soil phosphorus data rather than direct measures of animal status, and results may have been confounded by factors such as supplementation practices, soil variability within paddocks, and mobilisation of body reserves.
 These limitations illustrate the complexity of isolating the role of phosphorus in extensive grazing systems.

 Mating management